-Popular for indoor flooring, landscaping and patios,travertine is a beautiful stone that is normally offered in a natural beige color.
-For homeowners, travertine (also known as Austin Stone) is a popular stone choice for outdoor needs, but it is occasionally used indoors for fireplaces and accent walls.
+Travertine, also known as Austin stone, is a beautiful material for flooring and pool coping decks but it must be protected with sealant.
+Popular for indoor flooring, landscaping and patios, travertine is usually available in a natural beige color but there are many variations.
+For homeowners, travertine is a popular stone choice for outdoor needs, but it is occasionally used indoors for fireplaces and accent walls.
 While the stone is a favorite for many, it does have its vulnerabilities, and cleaning travertine frequently is important.
 If you have travertine in your yard or are considering using it when landscaping, here’s what you need to know.

 What is Travertine?